OpenCBM/OpenCBM/xum1541/README.txt

 8. Click the Run button
 9. If all goes well, the lower left status area will say "Verify PASS".

+If you are on Windows, now you need to install the libusb driver.
+If you installed it for the xu1541, you don't need to reinstall it.
+Follow the steps to install the library in the xu1541/windrv directory.

 You're done!
 Now unplug and replug in the xum1541 and verify it is present by running "cbmctrl detect".
 You should see something like:
 "8: 1540 or 1541 (XP1541)".